catalyst-cloud/catalystcloud-docs/source/kubernetes.rst

 .. note::

-  If working from the commandline with the OpenStack tools please ensure that the version of the python-magnumclient is 2.12.0 or above.
+  If working from the command line with the OpenStack tools please ensure that the version of the python-magnumclient is 2.12.0 or above.